 - 1 ¼ cups unbleached all-purpose flour

 - ½ teaspoon baking soda

-- In a large mixing bowl, combine the coconut oil, applesauce and sugars until creamed together.
+- In a large mixing bowl, combine the coconut oil and sugars.
+Whisk until well-combined.

-- Add in the egg and vanilla extract, beating until combined.
+- Add in the applesauce and vanilla extract, beating until incorporated.

 - Measure in the dark chocolate chips, and stir in with a spoon or a rubber spatula.
 This might take a few moments, and that's OK.

 - Preheat the oven to 350°F. Line a baking sheet with parchment paper.

-- Enjoy warm with a glass of your favorite kind of milk!
+- Enjoy warm with a glass of your favorite beverage.